unoplatform/uno/doc/articles/faq.md

 It's an existing issue, caused by Roslyn.
 You must add all your TargetFrameworks to your netstd2.0 project, and use Oren's MSBuid.Extras for that [source generation issue](https://github.com/nventive/Uno.SourceGeneration/issues/2)

-# Can Uno.UI convert a uwp control to native android/ios and also has the option to use android native controls within xaml?
+# Can Uno.UI convert a UWP control to native android/ios and also has the option to use android native controls within xaml?

 That's exactly right, see [this](https://github.com/nventive/Uno/blob/a69879a3154f61b2d493be433aa08bc3b8aa1b06/src/Uno.UI/UI/Xaml/Style/Generic/Generic.xaml#L2843) for the XAML-UWP button, and [this](https://github.com/nventive/Uno/blob/a69879a3154f61b2d493be433aa08bc3b8aa1b06/src/Uno.UI/UI/Xaml/Style/Generic/Generic.Native.xaml#L20) for the iOS native button When complete XAML is used for rendering, it's not so much a conversion but more of  a vector rendering.
 For instance, Uno.UI.iOS uses CGLayer for rendering content it's different because Uno.UI integrates within the layouting system of the platform, which allows for mixed rendering.
 Uno.UI supports webviews, whereas Flutter does not.
 Flutter also has to render everything, including what the platform provides by default, such as the Magnifier in the TextBox for accessibility (they is not yet supported either).